 Work-at-Home Job Profile: Google Ads Quality Rater

-What Does a Google Quality Rater Do?
+What a Google Ads Quality Rater Does

 An ads quality rater is essentially a human fact-checker for Google’s algorithm, the mathematical formula that determines relevant search engine results.
 As Google constantly fine-tunes its algorithm--both as a way to return better search results and as a way to keep up with the changing ways people use language and the Internet--it needs actual people to check that the results it returns to users are indeed what they are looking for.

-What Does a Google Ads Quality Rater Do?
+Working as a Google Ads Quality Rater

-The job involves analyzing and providing feedback on text, web pages, images and other types of information for Google, using an online tool.
+The work involves analyzing and providing feedback on text, web pages, images and other types of information for Google, using an online tool.
 Raters log on to the online tool via their Google accounts to select tasks to do on a self-directed schedule.

 A quality rater reviews the results returned in a specific search query and rates them in terms of relevance.
 Some might be marked as “vital,” while others as “useful,” “relevant,” “slightly relevant,” and “off-topic.”
 Results can also be marked as spam.
-Obviously, this is a more subjective process than the algorithm, but Google gives raters detailed guidelines on how to choose a rating for a result.
+Obviously, this is a more subjective process than the algorithm, but Google gives raters detailed guidelines on how to choose a rating as a result.

 In general, quality raters need in-depth, current knowledge of web culture and media, as well as the ability to deal with a broad range of interests and topics.
 Excellent written communication skills and web analytic capabilities are required.

 More specifically, the requirements for quality raters are a four-year college degree (BA/BS or equivalent) or four of years relevant work experience.
-All must have college-level fluency in reading and writing in English, but for bilingual rater jobs, newspaper-level fluency in the language of the job is required.
+All must have college-level fluency in reading and writing in English, and for bilingual rater jobs, newspaper-level fluency in the language of the job is required.

-How Do You Become a Google Rater?
+How to Become a Google Rater

 Search Google's job openings with the keywords "ads quality rater."
 Apply by sending a resume and cover letter to the address in the posting.